UniBwM-IFS-AILab/REAP/README.md

 For more information see: https://learn.microsoft.com/en-us/windows/wsl/use-custom-distro.

 **_NOTE:_**  The password for the imported WSL2 is: "dronesim".
-> After importing the Tarball, execute the following commands to prevent pushing to git under wrong user name:
+> After importing the tarball, execute the following commands to prevent pushing to git under wrong user name:
 ```
 git config --global --unset-all user.name
 git config --global --unset-all user.email